 May 2010: Software Advice, based in Austin, Texas, helps buyers from virtually any industry and company size with the daunting task of finding the right software for their business.

 May 2010: Before these buyers even find these websites, they may need help.
 That’s where a company like Software Advice may come in.
-Software Advice is an Austin, Texas based firm that helps software shoppers find the right solutions for their short-list.
+Software Advice is an Austin,

 March 11, 2014: Gartner, Inc. (NYSE: IT), the leading provider of research and analysis on the global information technology industry, today announced the acquisition of Software Advice, Inc.